AndrewWalker/Dubins-Curves/README.rst

 ..
 [Dubins51] Dubins, L.E.
 (July 1957).
 "On Curves of Minimal Length with a Constraint on Average Curvature, and with Prescribed Initial and Terminal Positions and Tangents".
 American Journal of Mathematics 79 (3): 497–516
 ..
 [LaValle06] LaValle, S. M. (2006).
 "Planning Algorithms".
 Cambridge University Press
 ..
 [Shkel01] Shkel, A. M. and Lumelsky, V. (2001).
 "Classification of the Dubins set".
 Robotics and Autonomous Systems 34 (2001) 179–202
 ..
 [Walker11] Walker, A. (2011).
-"Hard Real-Time Motion Planning for Autonomous Vehicles", Swinburne University.
+"Hard Real-Time Motion Planning for Autonomous Vehicles", PhD thesis, Swinburne University.
 ..
 [Smart08] Royce, S. (2008).
 "Evolutionary Control of Autonomous Underwater Vehicles".
-RMIT
+PhD thesis, RMIT